Coffee preparation: Pressure

 Espresso is made by forcing hot water at 91–95 C under a pressure of between 8 and 18 bar, through a lightly packed matrix, called a "puck," of finely ground coffee.
 The 30–60 ml beverage is served in demitasse cups; sugar is often added.
 It is consumed during the day at cafes and from street vendors, or after an evening meal.
 It is the basis for many coffee drinks.
-It is one of the most concentrated forms of coffee regularly consumed, with a distinctive flavor provided by crema, a layer of flavorful emulsified oils in the form of a colloidal foam floating on the surface, which is produced by the high pressure.
+It is one of the most concentrated forms of coffee regularly consumed, with a distinctive flavour provided by crema, a layer of flavourful emulsified oils in the form of a colloidal foam floating on the surface, which is produced by the high pressure.
 Espresso is more viscous than other forms of brewed coffee.

 The moka pot, also known as the "Italian coffeepot" or the "caffettiera," is a three-chamber design which boils water in the lower section.
 The generated steam pressure, about one bar (100 kPa, 14.5 psi), forces the boiling water up through coffee grounds held in the middle section, separated by a filter mesh from the top section.
 The resultant coffee (almost espresso strength, but without the crema) is collected in the top section.
 Moka pots usually sit directly on a stovetop heater or burner.
 Some models have a transparent glass or plastic top.

 Single-serving coffee machines force hot water under low pressure through a coffee pod composed of finely ground coffee sealed between two layers of filter paper or through a proprietary capsule containing ground coffee.
 Examples include the pod-based Senseo and Home Café systems and the proprietary Tassimo and Keurig K-Cup systems.

-The AeroPress is another recent invention, which is a mechanical, non-electronic device where pressure is simply exerted by the user manually pressing a piston down with their hand, forcing medium-temperature water through coffee grounds in about 30 seconds (into a single cup.)
-This method produces a smoother beverage than espresso, falling somewhere between the flavor of a moka pot and a French Press.
+The AeroPress a mechanical, non-electronic device where pressure is simply exerted by the user manually pressing a piston down with their hand, forcing medium-temperature water through coffee grounds in about 30 seconds (into a single cup.)
+This method produces a smoother beverage than espresso, falling somewhere between the flavour of a moka pot and a French Press.

 Extraction

 Proper brewing of coffee requires using the correct amount of coffee grounds, extracted to the correct degree (largely determined by the correct time), at the correct temperature using the water of balanced mineral composition.
 SCAA defines a precise composition of water for the barista championships.

-More technically, coffee brewing consists of dissolving (solvation) soluble flavors from the coffee grounds in water.
-Specialized vocabulary and guidelines exist to discuss this, primarily various ratios, which are used to optimally brew coffee.
+More technically, coffee brewing consists of dissolving (solvation) soluble flavours from the coffee grounds in water.
+Specialised vocabulary and guidelines exist to discuss this, primarily various ratios, which are used to optimally brew coffee.
 The key concepts are: